triflicacid/c-vm/docs/Assembler.md

 Assembly source files are read line-by-line, and have the following syntax: `[mnemonic [...args]] [; Comment]`.
 Trailing whitespace is removed, and blank/empty lines are ignored.

-Instructions come in the form `mnemonic [...args]` where the arguments consist of a space- or comma-seperated list of:
+Instructions come in the form `mnemonic [...args]` where the arguments consist of a comma-seperated list of:
   - `nnn`, where `nnn` is a number, represents a **literal**
   - `[nnn]`, where `nnn` is a number, represents an **address**
   - `abc`, where `abc` is a string of characters, represents a **register**.
 The string is translated to its corresponsing register offset or, if it is not recognised, will result in an error.
   - `[abc]`, where `abc` is a string of characters, represents a **register pointer**.
 The string is translated to its corresponsing register offset or, if it is not recognised, will result in an error.
   - `'c'`, where `c` is a character (or escape sequence), represents a **literal**.
 If multiple character literals follow eachother, they will be concatenated to an integer.
+Maximum is 8 characters.
+  - `"..."`, where `...` is a string, represents a **literal**.
+Maximum length is 8 characters.

 See `Instructions.md` for a list of all implemeted instructions.